A scaling limit of $\mathrm{SU}(2)$ lattice Yang-Mills-Higgs theory: Acknowledgements

 \section{Acknowledgements}

-I thank David Brydges, Erhard Seiler, Steve Shenker, Tom Spencer and Edward Witten for many helpful conversations.
+I thank David Brydges, Erhard Seiler, Steve Shenker, Tom Spencer and Edward Witten for many helpful conversations, and the two anonymous referees for a number of excellent suggestions.
 This work was partially supported by NSF grants DMS-2113242 and DMS-2153654, and a membership at the Institute for Advanced Study.